Low-Rank Filtering and Smoothing for Sequential Deep Learning: Implementation Details

 \section{Implementation Details}

-We implemented a class object has the following methods: \begin{itemize} \item $\textsc{\_\_init\_\_}$ -- creating a diagonal identity matrix and a zero low-rank term, \item $\textsc{add\_compute\_inv\_sum}$ -- inverting the precision according to the Woodbury identity, adding a diagonal matrix and final inverting \item $\textsc{add\_low-rank}$ -- adding the computed precision to the stored diagonal plus low-rank term (uses square roots), and deflating down to a memory limit (which the user provides as an optional argument, otherwise the deflation to $C$) via truncated SVD, \item $\textsc{update\_mP}$ -- computing the vector matrix product of mean and the diagonal plus low rank precision, \end{itemize}
+We implemented a class object \textsc{Diag\_LowRank} has the following methods: \begin{itemize} \item $\textsc{\_\_init\_\_}$ -- creating a diagonal matrix scaled by $\lambda_{\textrm{INIT}}$ and a zero low-rank term, \item $\textsc{add\_compute\_inv\_sum}$ -- inverting the precision according to the Woodbury identity, adding a diagonal matrix and final inverting \item $\textsc{add\_low}$ -- adding the computed precision to the stored diagonal plus low-rank term (uses square roots), and deflating down to a memory limit (which the user provides as an optional argument, otherwise the deflation to $C$) via truncated SVD, \item $\textsc{update\_mP}$ -- computing the vector matrix product of mean and the diagonal plus low rank precision, \item $\textsc{smooth}$ -- updating the mean based on the smoothing gain. \end{itemize}